apache/druid/docs/content/ingestion/update-existing-data.md

 # Updating Existing Data

-Once you ingest some data in a dataSource for an interval and create Druid segments, you might want to make changes to the ingested data.
+Once you ingest some data in a dataSource for an interval and create Apache Druid (incubating) segments, you might want to make changes to the ingested data.
 There are several ways this can be done.

 ##### Updating Dimension Values